xendk/monocular/README.md

 JSON data
 ---------

-Each object should contain a command key that defines the command.
+Each object should contain a `cmd` key that defines the command.

 Commands: